trclst/mpv-winbuild-cmake/README.md

     x264

-## I also like to point out things that may be important to you that are not included
+## I also like to point out things that may be important to you that are not included:

-Network:
+No network protocol (means no yt-dlp support)
-    No network protocol (means no yt-dlp support) curl
+    curl
     libssh

-    No DVD and BLURAY physical/image disk
+No dvd and bluray physical/image disks
     libudfread
     libbluray
     libdvdread
     libdvdnav
     libdvdcss

-    No archive input
+No archives
     libarchive

 No synth scripts
     vapoursynth
     davs2

-## Full packages list:
+## Full packages list :

 - Git/Hg
     - FFmpeg